My Stamp and Cover Websites

-Each of my blogs may also be entered by clicking on the appropriate blog title listed below.
-I have also provided some philatelic color for each blog.
+Each of my 14 websites may also be entered by clicking on an appropriate website title listed below.
+I have provided some philatelic color for each website.

-A current census lists 69 known Fremont FDCs.
+My current census lists 74 known Fremont FDCs.
 This FDC, which is the only Fremont cover addressed to Edward C. Worden, was serviced by Michael Eidsness, the USPOD official who presided over the First Day ceremony at Fremont.
 Worden serviced only Washington D.C.
 FDCs for the Hayes stamp.

 There could be as many as 14 Hayes die proofs in collector’s hands.
 All of them left the USPOD illegally as presentation gifts to U.S. Presidents, politicians, USPOD officials, BEP engravers, and friends and family.
-Seven of those die proofs are signed by Postmaster General Hubert Work.
-Even though two are printed in a greenish shade, they are die proofs, not trial color proofs.
+Nine of those die proofs are signed by Postmaster General Hubert Work.
+Even though two of them are printed in a greenish shade, they are die proofs, not trial color proofs.